UC San Diego Health cardiologists wear red to raise awareness for women's heart health.

 About the Women's Cardiovascular Health Program

-Our Women’s Cardiovascular Health Program offers gender-specific, individualized CVD risk factor screening and symptom assessment.
-An evaluation will help determine your heart and stroke health and the level of prevention or treatment strategy you require.
-Each woman will also receive a comprehensive disease management plan to review with their primary care physician.
-If there are symptoms of heart disease, arrhythmia, or stroke warning signs, we'll schedule an evaluation with a specialist immediately.
+Our Women’s Cardiovascular Health Program offers gender-specific, individualized consultation for CVD risk factor screening and symptom assessment to determine your heart health and the level of prevention or treatment strategy you may require.

-The program is led by a group of female physicians dedicated to helping women understand, prevent and treat the disease.
+The program is led by cardiologists dedicated to helping women understand, prevent and treat the disease.

-To schedule a cardiovascular assessment and personalized risk factor evaluation, please call 858-657-8530.
+To schedule a cardiovascular consultation, which includes personalized risk factor evaluation, please call

 The importance of clinical research is vital as so many women with CVD are undiagnosed or initially misdiagnosed.
-Not too long ago, in 1996, due to a lack of research data on women, the American College of Physicians suggested that women do not need to be screened or treated for high cholesterol as a primary means of CVD prevention.
-Today, with the developments of active clinical research, it is known that women benefit as much as men from cholesterol-lowering drug regimens.
+Not too long ago, due to a lack of research data on women, the American College of Physicians suggested that women do not need to be screened or treated for high cholesterol as a primary means of CVD prevention.
+Today, with the development of active clinical research, we know that women benefit as much as men from cholesterol-lowering drug regimens.

 Advances in diagnosis and treatment would not occur without active clinical research.
 Our program is uniquely positioned to facilitate and conduct gender-specific research, which translates into new treatments and technologies for women.